-The protection isn't always bad, though policies sold with cards are often overpriced (you pay a monthly amount depending on the size of your balance).
+The protection isn't always bad, though policies sold by credit card companies are often overpriced (you pay a monthly amount depending on the size of your balance).
 If you want it, compare the lender's cover with standalone providers such as Paymentcare or Best Insurance.

 Always be vigilant to check you aren't getting more than you bargained for when you fill in the application, then check your statement each month to check you aren't inadvertently paying for extras if you didn't ask for them.

 I'm in debt, is it OK to use a reward card alongside my debt card?

 Can I transfer a balance to a reward card?

 There's little point in doing so - you don't earn points on balance transfers.

 Many reward credit cards try to tempt you with competitive balance transfer offers, they want you to both spend and shift debts to the card.
 It'll end up costing you as you're unlikely to be able to afford to repay the card in full.
 Instead use a separate card for Balance Transfers.

 How do they make money if I always repay?

 The second source of income for card companies is the retailer.
 When you pay on a credit card, it gets between 0.1% and 5% of what you spend from the shop/restaurant and this will often cover the cashback.

 Therefore in a way all you're doing is getting back the extra that's been factored in to pricing for all customers to cover credit card costs.